Recently updated on November 30th, 2024 at 11:18 am

 Alex and Molly don’t belong on the same planet.
 But when they cross paths, they realize they might have a common interest after all.

-Because maybe if Alex volunteers to help Molly learn how to get her dream girl to fall for her, she can prove to her ex that she’s not a selfish flirt.
+If Alex helps Molly learn how to win her dream girl, she can show her ex that she’s not a selfish flirt.
 That she’s ready for an actual commitment.

 Buy on Amazon | Waterstones